-As part of the budget setting round for 2011-12, we asked departments whether there were any departmental activities that they would highlight as examples of providing excellent value for money?
-We received a number of responses, extracts from which are included below:
+As part of the budget setting round, we asked departments whether there are any departmental activities that they would highlight as examples of providing excellent value for money?
+We receive a number of responses, extracts from which are included below:

 “Currently our laboratories provide the best value for money in the Department’s operation.
 They are not overly expensive to run, and they provide a great deal of technical teaching and support to students at a relatively low cost.
 They are absolutely central to our offer, and crucial to our continued success in the new funding environment.”

 “We are currently undertaking a review of printing/copying in the department with a view to have a more strategic approach to both the hardware and consumables used, thereby saving funds.”